someonesocial/PortfolioWebsite/readme.md

 The Canvas-Based Physics Simulation combines creativity, physics, and modular design.
 As you explore this project, imagine its potential as a captivating portfolio background. 🚀🎨
 ---

-Feel free to expand further on specific sections or add any additional insights you'd like to share about your project! 🌟

-## Reflection

-There were times during development when I wished I had used a physics library.
-For example, some of the balls would get stuck on the sides because when I was calculating the collision I forgot to include their current velocity, which is added after the check but before the draw function.
-Bugs like this were time-consuming to diagnose.

 ## How to work with Vite